Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Lie Algebroids and Poisson Structures

-The class of examples of Poisson manifolds that we are interested in is the one that arises from Lie algebroids through the following theorem, which in the case of differentiable manifolds is due to T. J. Courant \cite{Cour}:
+The Poisson bracket ${{\left\{ , \right\}}_{\Pi }}$ that corresponds to such a bi-vector field $\Pi $ is given by ${{\left\{ f,g \right\}}_{\Pi }}=\Pi \left( df,dg \right)$.
+Associated to a Poisson structure $\Pi$ on $X$, there is a Lie algebroid structure $T^*_{\Pi}X$ on $T^*X$ (see \cite[\S 7.2.1]{Wal}).
+The class of examples of Poisson manifolds that we are interested in is the one that arises from Lie algebroids through the following theorem, which in the case of differentiable manifolds is due to Courant \cite[Theorem 2.1.4]{Cour}:

-\begin{thm} If $E$ is a Lie algebroid on $X$, then the total space of the dual vector bundle $E^{*}$ has a natural Poisson structure. \end{thm}
+\begin{thm} If $F$ is a Lie algebroid on $X$, then the total space of the dual vector bundle $F^{*}$ has a natural Poisson structure. \end{thm}